- 1 The Best Drones For $300 Or Less

 Pros and Cons

-- Remote control has a smartphone holder, so you don’t have to juggle between screens.
+- The remote control has a smartphone holder, so you don’t have to juggle between screens.

-- Powerful camera allows you to take photo and video up to 1000 feet with a 90-degree rotating camera angle for first person and bird’s eye view and an adjustable wide-angle lens.
+- The powerful camera allows you to take photos and video up to 1000 feet with a 90-degree rotating camera angle for first-person and bird’s eye view and an adjustable wide-angle lens.

 - 24/7 customer service based in the USA and will give you a free bonus battery when you call and ask for one.